ghc-proposals/ghc-proposals/proposals/00-multi-package.rst

 - Obelisk's ``ob repl``

-  - https://github.com/obsidiansystems/obelisk/pull/489 is a completely coincidal PR extending `ob run` to do more than the 3 default packages.
+  - https://github.com/obsidiansystems/obelisk/pull/489 extends `ob run` to do more than the 3 default packages.
-    Hopefully the concidence further illustrates the desire for multi-package repl.

-As mentioned in the notification, neither of these are correct, and this only becomes apparent with the number of packages one repls at once.
+As mentioned in the notification, neither of these are correct, and this becomes more apparent with the number of packages one loads at once.
-If multple packages are controlled by the author this can be worked around, by syncronizing the default-extensions, ghc flags, etc.
+If multple packages are controlled by the author this can be worked around, by syncronizing the default-extensions, GHC flags, etc.
-However, some of the best use-cases of multi-package repl are working on your own project while simultaneously changing upstream package you do not control.
+However, some of the best use-cases of multi-package repl are working on your own project while simultaneously changing upstream packages you do not control.
-In this case, those flag-alignment hacks are not appropriate for upstream since they are tailored to your downstream package alone.
-Only true multi-package repl works for this.
+In this case, flag mismatch is likely to cause issues.

 Unresolved Questions
 --------------------